ietf-wg-acme/acme/draft-ietf-acme-acme.md

 When a server rejects a request because its nonce value was unacceptable (or not present), it MUST provide HTTP status code 400 (Bad Request), and indicate the ACME error type "urn:ietf:params:acme:error:badNonce".
-An error response with the "badNonce" error type MUST include a Replay-Nonce header with a fresh nonce.
+An error response with the "badNonce" error type MUST include a Replay-Nonce header with a fresh nonce that the server will accept in a retry of the original query (and possibly in other requests).
 On receiving such a response, a client SHOULD retry the request using the new nonce.